-Among the most promising of the pledges is the reduction in the strength of alcohol products.
+One of the pledges which the featured article saw as potentially effective if bolstered by other measures is the reduction in the strength of alcohol products.
 If effective, government estimated that the resultant removal of around 2% of alcohol from the market would in a decade "result in many hundreds fewer alcohol-related deaths; many thousands fewer hospital admissions and alcohol-related crimes, as well as substantial savings to health services and crime costs each year."
 However, even this will not work in health improvement terms unless there are strong availability and price incentives to switch from higher strength products.
 Without this, lower strength products can simply add to net drinking.
 That can be counteracted by reducing the strength of the high-content products, but the featured report says actions taken to fulfil this pledge mainly appeared to involve launching and promoting new low-alcohol products rather than removing units from existing products, leaving consumers the option of continuing with undiluted higher-strength drinks, or adding lower-strength drinks to their repertoires rather than switching to them.